scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 # Dataplane stability

-## Link over/under use
+## Link load balancing

 Links may get overloaded because the SCION routing system fails to distribute load properly over different links.
 New/different links might be underutilized.

 If links become overloaded, there are several ways to handle that.
 Non comprehensively:

-* Squeeze: send an SCMP message to trigger end-hosts to use an alternative path → is this bad if there are no alternative paths of if these are even worse?
+* Squeeze: send an SCMP message to trigger end-hosts to use an alternative path
 * Steer: send and SCMP to trigger users to ask CS for a better path
 * Reduce: hand over very short lived paths, let the end-hosts wait for the path to expire so that they request new paths and (hopefully) decide on a different path.
 * Recommend: let the end-hosts know which paths are recommended by the AS at this time.

-If a link has good properties, many AS will disseminate segments → paths that go through this link and the link will be overloaded.
+If a link has good properties, many AS will disseminate segments, therefore paths that go through this link and the link may become overloaded.
 See Simon Scherrer's work on Braess Paradox.

 Either there needs to be some constant control by all clients to not choose the best theoretical path, but the one that works best.
 Or we need to find a way that control servers do not disseminate “good” links to all end-hosts.

 The current consensus is that end-hosts can use multi-pathing and “automatically” converge on the best path, i.e. creating an equilibrium.
 Again, see Simon Scherrer's work on Braess Paradox.

-TODO Check in SCION book in how much detail this has been solved and whether there is any impact in terms of network probing traffic (i.e.  traffic that doesn’t result in useful data transfers but is effectively used for probing (either directly, or indirectly via data packets that race each other only only the fastest one is “useful”)).

 ## Reverse Path Refreshment